wandering-nora/SV01Chronicles/README.md

 In cura you can use the plugin "Moonraker connection" to send the gcode directly to klipper.
 Manage printers -> Connect Moonraker -> and enter your pi's ip.

+> tip: if cura takes a long time to load STL files on linux disable the plugin "USB Printing"

 Now slice a simple model at a slow speed (60mm/s) and start a print, you may need to adjust the z offset but it should complete the print without issues.

 If it did, success! 🌟